CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/index.md

 ### Modulation

 As explained in the current loop section, the converter voltage setpoint obtained can be considered directly the converter voltage, in what is called an Averaged Model, since it does not consider the switching process.
 However, a more complete EMT simulation will model the modulation performed to obtain the sinusoidal voltage from the DC source.
-The modulation will determine the switching state of the 3 pairs of IGBTs in order to produce a given voltage.
+The modulation will determine the switching state of the 3 pairs of IGBTs (as it is assumed to be a 2-level VSC) in order to produce a given voltage.
 To do so, the technique used is the Space Vector Pulse-Width Modulation (SVPWM) [[9]](#9), which can be modelled with the following block diagram:

 <div style="background-color:rgba(0, 0, 0, 0); text-align:center; vertical-align: middle; padding:4px 0;">